 It’s all about flexibility, and picking out things and creating Easter baskets yourself is much more fun anyway.
 You’ll feel good about limiting the amount of sugar you’re giving the kids while still being able to stay within your budget, and of course your kiddos will feel special that you created a basket just for them.
 Happy Easter made easy!

 Has this post inspired you to create your own Easter baskets on a budget?
+What other tips do you use?

 Other posts you might enjoy: